elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/2-FAIR-vs-open-data.md

     outcome: Choose a suitable repository to make data open
     level: expert

+prerequisites:
+  - Have basic knowledge of the FAIR Principles

 content:
   - subject: "Contrast FAIR and OPEN"
     learning_outcome: 1